-The college is operated under the direction of the MSTC District Board, which includes two employers, two employees, three members-at-large, an elected official, and a school district administrator.
+The college operates under the direction of the MSTC District Board of Directors, which includes two employers, two employees, three members-at-large, an elected official, and a school district administrator.

 Members of the board are appointed by a board appointment committee composed of the county board chairpersons of the counties included, all or in part, in the MSTC District.
 The chairperson of the most populous county (Wood County) serves as chairperson of the appointment committee.
-Representation on the board is apportioned throughout the district as set forth in section 38.108, paragraph 2 of Wisconsin statutes, 1982.
+Representation on the board is apportioned throughout the district as set forth in section 38.08(1)(a), paragraph 2 of Wisconsin statutes, 1982.